pebreo/pebreo.github.io/midgame/index.md

 ![horse](https://pebreo.github.io/IMG_9387.jpeg)
 ##### credit: pixabay
-"The mind is a strong muscle." - Ms. Pat
+"The mind is a strong muscle.
+It takes on what you put in it." - Ms. Pat

 [Preamble](https://pebreo.github.io/midgame/Preamble.html)